Melvil Dewey: Sexual harassment

 Another biography refers to Dewey's "old nemesis—a persistent inability to control himself around women" as a chronic cause of trouble on the job.
 For decades, Dewey refused to stop his "unwelcome hugging, unwelcome touching, certainly unwelcome kissing" with female subordinates and others, according to biographer Wayne A. Wiegand.
 When Dewey opened his School of Library Economy at Columbia College to women, he asked for a photograph from each female applicant since "you cannot polish a pumpkin".

-In 1905, during a 10-day trip to Alaska sponsored by the American Library Association (ALA), a group he co-founded, he made unwelcome advances toward four prominent librarians (including Adelaide Hasse) who informed Association officials.
-As a result, Dewey was forced to step down from active participation in the ALA as several of his colleagues added their voices to a campaign.
-After 1906, Dewey was no longer an active ALA member, but he was still invited to be the guest of honor at ALA's 50th anniversary meeting in 1926.
+In 1905, during a 10-day trip to Alaska sponsored by the American Library Association (ALA), a group he co-founded, he made unwelcome advances toward four prominent librarians (including Adelaide Hasse) who informed association officials.
+As a result, Dewey was forced to step down from active participation in the ALA as several of his colleagues added their voices to the campaign.
+After 1906, Dewey was no longer an active ALA member, but he was still invited to be the guest of honor at the ALA's 50th anniversary meeting in 1926.
 Reports, allegations, and an investigation of Dewey's inappropriate and offensive behavior directed at women continued for decades after his departure from the ALA.
-His prominent opponents on the grounds of sexual misbehavior included Tessa Kelso.
-"In exchange for a quiet departure, he was spared an ugly and public expose of one of his major flaws", Wiegand writes.
+Prominent critics of his sexual misbehavior included Tessa Kelso.
+"In exchange for a quiet departure, he was spared an ugly and public expose of one of his major flaws," Wiegand wrote.
 "He was never again a power player in ALA politics."